AlphaGo versus Lee Sedol: Lee Sedol

 Lee Sedol is a professional Go player of 9 dan rank and is one of the strongest players in the history of Go.
 He started his career in 1996 (promoted to professional dan rank at the age of 12), winning 18 international titles since then.
 He is a "national hero" in his native South Korea, known for his unconventional and creative play.
 Lee Sedol initially predicted he would defeat AlphaGo in a "landslide".
-Some weeks before the match he won the Korean Myungin title, a major championship.
+Some weeks before the match he won the Korean Myungin title, a major championship, and he celebrated his 33rd birthday shortly before the match.

 Games

-The match was a five-game match with one million US dollars as the grand prize, using Chinese rules with a 7.5-point komi.
-For each game there was a two-hour set time limit for each player followed by three 60-second byo-yomi overtime periods.
+The match was to have five games, with a grand prize of one million US dollars, using Chinese rules with a 7.5-point komi.
+For each game there was a two-hour set time limit for each player, followed by three 60-second byo-yomi overtime periods.
 Each game started at 13:00 KST (04:00 GMT).

 The match was played at the Four Seasons Hotel in Seoul, South Korea in March 2016 and was video-streamed live with commentary; the English language commentary was done by Michael Redmond (9-dan professional) and Chris Garlock.
 Aja Huang, a DeepMind team member and amateur 6-dan Go player, placed stones on the Go board for AlphaGo, which ran through the Google Cloud Platform with its server located in the United States.